kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 Simple tests usually don't need that level of flexibility but it comes very handy when your tests need to become more complex.

-In the future we plan to support CEL as well as JMESPath as the underlying evaluation engine.
+In the future, we plan to support CEL as well as JMESPath as the underlying evaluation engine.
 While JMESPath works well, the fact that Kubernetes adopted CEL makes it an excellent choice for Chainsaw too.